 Remember that Moses is the one writing these words, and he does this some time after he has led the enslaved descendants of Jacob out of the land of Egypt.
 He writes to a generation who would not have personally known Joseph or Jacob, and likely not Manasseh or Ephraim.
 In fact, the entire generation of adults who left Egypt would die in the desert.
 Moses is recording this story for the tribes of Israel, now a nation and which includes tribes of Ephraim and Manasseh instead of Joseph.
 And in this narrative, he chooses to identify the patriarch of the family as Israel rather than Jacob.
 Moses wants them to know not only why Ephraim and Manasseh have replaced Joseph as a double portion among the tribes, but also what has been said of their future.

 Many years later, the nation of Israel would split into two separate kingdoms.
 The kingdom to the south would be known as Judah, with the people called by the name “Jews.”
-They would eventually be taken captive by the Babylonians, then returned back to their land under control of the Persians, the Greeks and later the Romans.
+They would eventually be taken captive by the Babylonians, then a small remnant would return back to their land under control of the Persians, the Greeks and later the Romans.
 During the time of Roman occupation, Yeshua of Nazareth, the Messiah, would dwell on earth.
 He was, of course, a Jew from the tribe of Judah.

 The kingdom to the north would be known both by the name Israel and also by the name Ephraim, the dominant tribe.
 They would eventually be taken captive by the Assyrians, but as a nation of people they would never return to their native land.
+Only a few would join the Jews of the southern kingdom.
 Instead, the people of Israel/Ephraim were dispersed, scattered among the nations of the world.
 It was a fulfillment of prophecy on two points: Moses said that God would scatter them “among all peoples, from one end of the earth to the other end of the earth” (Deuteronomy 28:64), and Jacob said that Ephraim would become melo hagoyim, “a multitude of nations” (Genesis 48:19).